What is self-dealing for private foundations?

 Financial Transactions and Compensation

-• Compensation Assessment: What measures are in place to ensure staff compensation and board fees are reasonable and justifiable?
+• Compensation Assessment: Are there processes in place to ensure staff compensation and board fees are reasonable and justifiable?

-• Financial Transactions Scrutiny: Are there any financial interactions between the foundation and its board or staff members, beyond regular compensation?
+• Assessing Financial Ties: Are there any financial interactions between the foundation and its board or staff members, beyond regular compensation?

 Business and Family Ties